wp-plugins/youtube-video-sitemap-generator/README.txt

 == Screenshots ==

 1. Pick your post type from the back end administrator interface.
+2. Then either view your newly created file or manually edit where needed.

 == Upgrade Notice ==
 None yet